Joseph Campau: Death

-Personal life and death
+Personal life

 Campau was married to Adelaide Dequindre on May 18, 1808.
 Their children, born through 1829, were Joseph, Adelaide, Dennis, Catherine, Jacques Joseph, Theodore Joseph, Matilda, and Alexander Timothy.
 His daughter Catherine married Francis Palms, the largest landowner in Michigan during the mid-1850s.

 Campau bought a nine-year-old African boy in Montreal as a slave who was to be freed at 21 years of age.
 Campau and Father Gabriel Richard, the priest of St. Anne's Church, engaged in "heated disagreements" about Campau's having sold whiskey to Native Americans and joining the Masons.
 As a result, he was excommunicated from the Catholic Church in 1817.